Best Static Site Generators

 - Install the default Octopress theme

-Docpad is a dynamic static site generator.
-It extends the capabilities of normal static site generators, with features like database querying through a query engine, importing pages from external databases, and re-rendering the webpage on each request.
+Docpad is a dynamic static site generator which extends the capabilities of normal static site generators, offering features like database querying through a unique query engine, importing pages from external databases, and re-rendering the webpage on each request.

 Docpad has native support for pre processors, like Coffeescript, Stylus and LESS, and uses plugins for supporting template engines, pre processors and markup languages, so you can choose whatever combinations you want by using the necessary plugin.
 Docpad also supports importing pages from external sources like Tumblr, GitHub and Dropbox through plugins.

-Docpad is a feature-rich platform, with lots of plugins and great documentation.
-It is built on and uses, Node.js for server interactions.
+Docpad is a feature rich platform, with lots of plugins and great documentation and it’s built on Node.js for server interactions.

 To install Docpad, use the following command using npm: npm install -g npm; npm install -g email@example.com